 Task Action Why?
-Report Drivers D&S IFCA E- newsletter "Inshore Insights" Create and circulate a quarterly e-newsletter to a wide audience To enhance the reputation of the Authority, to inform stakeholders and meet expectations (including High Level Objectives) that D&S IFCA is recognised and heard.
+Report D&S IFCA E- newsletter "Inshore Insights" Create and circulate a quarterly e-newsletter to a wide audience To enhance the reputation of the Authority, to inform stakeholders and meet expectations (including High Level Objectives) that D&S IFCA is recognised and heard.
 The production of the e-newsletter is internally produced by officers.
 Three editions have been created and circulated to all subscribing stakeholders this calendar year.
-(April 2019, August 2019, and December 2019) Internal Governance News items for the Exe Estuary Management Partnership (EEMP) newsletter Create and provide limited word articles for use in this newsletter D&S IFCA works in partnership with the EEMP.
+(April 2019, August 2019, and December 2019) News items for the Exe Estuary Management Partnership (EEMP) newsletter Create and provide limited word articles for use in this newsletter D&S IFCA works in partnership with the EEMP.
 The EEMP have provided a dedicated space within their newsletter for a focus on the work of D&S IFCA.
 This initiative has potential to widen D&S IFCA's audience.
 Selected news/information items, that ideally have a strong link to the Exe Estuary, have been provided to the editor of the EEMP newsletter when requested in 2019 and 2020.
-D&S IFCA's Communication Strategy Online To plan a new format for The previous on-line permit A facility to apply for a permit online is of benefit to many Internal Permit permit applications for a application facility had flaws applicants.
-A series of amended application forms were Governance

-Application build by an outsourced and exposed D&S IFCA to developed to enable the Permitting Officer to collect all Facility service provider inappropriate issue of required information during the application process.
-A fishing permits.
-A revised package (including mapping and instructions) was assembled approach enables thorough for use by an outsourced provider to develop and improve the cross checking of existing facility.
-Although the work experienced delays, an information by the improved online permit application facility was introduced and Permitting Officer. functioning on 7 th November 2019.
+Online Permit Application Facility To plan a new format for permit applications for a build by an outsourced service provider The previous on-line permit application facility had flaws and exposed D&S IFCA to inappropriate issue of fishing permits.
+A revised approach enables thorough cross checking of information by the Permitting Officer.
+A facility to apply for a permit online is of benefit to many applicants.
+A series of amended application forms were developed to enable the Permitting Officer to collect all required information during the application process.
+A package (including mapping and instructions) was assembled for use by an outsourced provider to develop and improve the existing facility.
+Although the work experienced delays, an improved online permit application facility was introduced and functioning on 7th November 2019.